 I'm not sure whether the osmo-gsm-tester setup is the right place for it, as it would mean that the automatic osmo-gsm-tester runs would have to be stopped/blocked whenever the board is used manually.

-#10 Updated by fixeria about 1 month ago
+#10 Updated by fixeria over 2 years ago

 I'm sorry to say that 10 months later I don't recall at this point